 I use 70-80% celery root to 20-30% potato.
 You can do 50/50 or any combination you want to try.
 Here are some tips for making your celery root purée.

 Yellow potatoes - see notes below

 Fresh ground pepper

 1, Peel the celery root with a vegetable peeler and cut it into cubes.
 If there are brown areas that do not peel off with the vegetable peeler, cut them off and discard them.

 2. Boil the celery root in salted water until soft.

-3. Leave the skin on the potatoes and boil in salted water until soft.
-Let the potatoes cool slightly so they aren’t too hot to the touch.
+3. Leave the skin on the potatoes and boil them separately in salted water until soft.
+Let the potatoes cool slightly, so they aren’t too hot to the touch.
 Then peel the skin off.
 The skin falls off easily when the potatoes are still warm.
-I find this method of boiling potatoes saves times vs. peeling the potatoes first.
-Plus, the potatoes absorb less water with the skin on, so they are firmer.
+I find this method of boiling potatoes saves time vs. peeling the potatoes first.
+In addition, the potatoes absorb less water with the skin on, so they are firmer.

 5. Add cream, milk, butter, sea salt, and pepper to your liking.

 Yukon gold potatoes produce a creamy purée whereas Idaho or russet potatoes become gluey when they are pureed.